-Most importantly, while the watchdog trait is strong in both purebred parent dogs, neither dog is aggressive and both are smart enough to be readily trainable.
+The watchdog trait is strong in both purebred parent dog.
+But neither dog is aggressive and both are smart enough to be readily trainable.

-The healthiest Pyrenees Poodle puppies will come from reputable and responsible Pyredoodle breeders who place the health of their puppies above all else, including appearance attributes.
+The healthiest Pyrenees Poodle puppies will come from reputable and responsible Pyredoodle breeders.
+Those who place the health of their puppies above all else.
+Including appearance attributes.

-Responsible Pyredoodle breeders should ensure that their parent dogs are always pre-screened and tested for any known purebred genetic health issues prior to breeding to ensure preventable health concerns are not passed on to future litters of Pyredoodle puppies.
+Responsible Pyredoodle breeders should ensure that their parent dogs are always pre-screened.
+Tested for any known purebred genetic health issues prior to breeding.
+This will ensure preventable health concerns are not passed on to future litters of Pyredoodle puppies.